 We have experienced negative cash flows for our operating activities since inception, primarily due to the investments required to commercialize our primary drug candidate, SBP-101.
 Our financing cash flows historically have been positive due to proceeds from the sale of equity securities and promissory notes issuances.
-Our net cash used in operating activities was \$3.4 million and \$2.4 million for the years ended December 31, 2017 and 2016, respectively, and we had negative working capital of \$3.4 million and \$4.6 million as of the same dates, respectively.
+Our net cash used in operating activities was \$2.4 million and \$3.4 million for the years ended December 31, 2018 and 2017, respectively, and we had negative working capital of \$1.1 million (excludes \$1.3 million of debt discount) and \$3.4 million as of the same dates, respectively.

-Our operations are subject to all of the risks, difficulties, complications and delays frequently encountered in connection with the formation of any new business, as well as those risks that are specific to the pharmaceutical and biotechnology industries in which we compete.
-Investors should evaluate us in light of the delays, expenses, problems and uncertainties frequently encountered by companies developing markets for new products, services and technologies.
+Our operations are subject to all the risks, difficulties, complications and delays frequently encountered in connection with the formation of any new business, as well as those risks that are specific to the pharmaceutical and biotechnology industries in which we compete.
+Investors should evaluate us considering the delays, expenses, problems and uncertainties frequently encountered by companies developing markets for new products, services and technologies.
 We may never overcome these obstacles.